inet-framework/inet-showcases/docs/visualizer/datalinkactivity/index.md

 to a small value.

 Visualization in a wireless network is very similar.
 Our next example is the wireless variant of the above simulation.
-In this network we use `AdhocHosts` (`wirelessSource` and `wirelessDestination`).
+In this network we use two `AdhocHosts`, `wirelessSource` and `wirelessDestination`.
 The traffic and the visualization settings are the same as the configuration of the wired example.
 The simulation can be run by choosing the `EnablingVisualizationWireless` configuration from the ini file.